LetrazApp/letraz-discord-bot/README.md

 # Letraz Discord Bot

-A Discord bot that provides announcement webhooks and automated member role assignment functionality.
+A Discord bot that provides announcement webhooks and automated member role assignment functionality, powered by FastAPI.

 ## Features

 - **Automated Role Assignment**: Automatically assigns a specified role to new members when they join the server
-- **Announcement Webhooks**: REST API endpoint for sending rich announcements to Discord channels
+- **Announcement Webhooks**: High-performance REST API endpoint for sending rich announcements to Discord channels
 - **Bearer Token Authentication**: Secure API access with configurable bearer tokens
 - **Rich Embeds**: Support for formatted messages with titles, descriptions, links, and images
+- **Interactive API Documentation**: Auto-generated API docs with Swagger UI and ReDoc
+- **Type Safety**: Full type validation using Pydantic models

 ## Architecture